Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 ![0007](/images/3/1/0007.svg?featherlight=false&width=100pc)

-**1.** Start by specifying the version in [Semantic Versioning](https://semver.org/) (SemVer) format you want to manually roll back to.
+**1.** To begin, identify the version you want to manually roll back to in SemVer format (such as step **1** in the Release process).

-**2.** The Rollback workflow may be triggered by first running the *Validate version format* job, ensuring the version adheres to the SemVer format.
+**2.** The Release workflow may be triggered by first running the *Validate version format* job, ensuring the version adheres to the SemVer format.
 If the version format is valid, proceed to the next step.
 Otherwise, the workflow will send an alert to the Slack channel and stop the execution.

 **3.** This job verifies whether the version exists.
 If it does, proceed to the next step.
-If not, the workflow will notify the Slack channel and terminate execution.
+If not, the workflow will notify the Slack channel and terminate the execution.

-**4.** At this point, your *rollback* job should revert the specified version from step **1**.
-Regardless of whether it passes or fails, the workflow will send the notification to the Slack channel.
+**4.** At this point, your *Rollback* job should revert the specified version from step **1**.
+Regardless of whether it passes or fails, the workflow then sends the notification to the Slack channel and stop the execution.

 You may have noticed that the jobs in the workflow are interdependent and must be completed in the correct order.
 Any job failure has the potential to bring down the Rollback workflow as a whole.
 The workflow will alert the Slack channel and then finish, whether it is successful or not.